Three ways investors will benefit from BoC's rate hike

 Already Canada's biggest banks are mulling the potential benefit of rate hikes.
 At a conference in Toronto on Wednesday, Royal Bank of Canada's chief executive officer, Dave McKay, said that a quarter of a percentage point rate hike will add $100-million in revenue to its retail banking operations in the first year alone, according to Bloomberg.

-RBC raised its prime rate by a quarter of a percentage point, to 3.2 per cent, effective Sept 7.
+RBC was the first big bank to raise its prime rate Wednesday afternoon by a quarter of a percentage point, to 3.2 per cent, effective Sept 7.
+Toronto-Dominion Bank, Bank of Montreal, Canadian Imperial Bank of Commerce and Bank of Nova Scotia followed soon after with the same increase.

 Bloomberg reported that Toronto-Dominion Bank's CEO, Bharat Masrani, also noted the benefits: "As long as the rate hikes are in an orderly fashion and do not tip the economy into a major slowdown," he said, the results should be beneficial.